• Skip to primary navigation

 • Oats

-• Raw Hulled Sunflower Seeds
+• Raw Hulled Sunflower Seeds - Walnuts can be used instead of sunflower seeds.

-• Tomato Paste (This is my favorite brand because it's in a glass jar, it's organic, and has no added salt!)
+• Tomato Paste (This is my favorite brand because it's in a glass jar, it's organic, and has no added salt.)

 • Vegan Worcestershire Sauce